ericwastaken/macos-battery/README.md

 ## Requirements

 This package supports macOS 10.11 or newer.
 Please report if this works on older versions of macOS via issues so that we can upate the requirements check.

+## Limitations

+At present, the API returns status of the primary device's battery.
+Are there Macs with multiple batteries?
+Open an issue and let us know!

 ## API